apprell/proxmox-autosnap/README.md

 # It is not necessary to specify the --date-iso-format argument to delete snapshots
 proxmox-autosnap.py --snap --vmid 100 --date-iso-format

+# Create a snapshot name in human readable format
+# Example auto_daily_250303_134506
+# It is not necessary to specify the --date-human-format argument to delete snapshots
+proxmox-autosnap.py --snap --vmid 100 --date-human-format

 # Create a snapshot name in TrueNAS format
 # Example autodaily20240212194857
 # It is not necessary to specify the --date-truenas-format argument to delete snapshots